 - Final Note: This field does not sync to QuickBooks

-There are four buttons that affect each PO line.
+Four buttons affect each PO line.

 Directly under the Options button is a Reference button that indicates where the product request came from (Invoice, Sales Order, Project, Work Order, or Stock).
 The button will be one of two colors; blue (indicating a specific inventory location has been designated for receiving) or the standard olive green.